TheRealRedRiver559/Asyncio-IRC/README.md

 - [x] Re-write using Asnyio and better more documented code.
 - [x] More commands and a new system to send data across networks.
 (SSL / TSL)
 - [ ] An SQL database for hashed + salted logins.
-- [ ] GUI for clients
+- [X] GUI for clients
 - [ ] Server clustering for load balancing and to create larger networks.
-- [ ] Private Channels
+- [X] Private Channels
-- [ ] Message control features for server side (Allows complex functions and commands that can recieve input and responses)
+- [ ] Message control features for server side (Allows complex functions and commands that can recieve input and responses) I will use Asyncio.Event() for this

 To Fix
 - [x] Better performance with multiple users (Async will help a lot)